exercism/julia/concepts/multiple-dispatch/introduction.md

 ## Multiple Dispatch: an example

 The previous section had a lot of words, so let's translate those ideas into code.
-For simplicity, the functions below have only one argumant, but it is not unusual to find functions with dozens of arguments (such as in plotting packages, or machine learning).
+For simplicity, the functions below have only one argument, but it is not unusual to find functions with dozens of arguments (such as in plotting packages, or machine learning).

 Start by defining some custom types, to represent geometric shapes.